LoveKino/hanuman/README.md

 |  |  |-{b2}
 |  |  |  |-(This is block2)
 ```
 Here, we imitate directory structure to express tree.
+It means root has two chidlren, "hello world" and b1.
+B1 has two children, "Ok, this is block one." and b2.
+B2 has one child "This is block2".

+This is hanuman's main job, to make text structured.